Welcome

 This course introduces students to the opportunities afforded through participation in the property market.

-Everybody interacts with property each day.
-We live, work and socialise in property assets, choose to own or rent, decide where we live and may choose to invest or speculate with property assets.
-But property has a set of unique characteristics that make it different from other consumer and investment assets.
-The legal, physical and locational aspects are often poorly understood and this makes it difficult for people to evaluate the opportunities offered by property.
+property has a set of unique characteristics that make it different from other consumer and investment assets.
+The legal, physical and locational aspects are often poorly understood and this makes it difficult for people to evaluate the opportunities offered by

-We will investigate a broad range of these aspects at an introductory level and primarily from the viewpoint of the property consumer - the people and organisations that use, buy, sell, rent, invest and speculate with property.
+We will investigate a broad range of these aspects at an introductory level and primarily from the viewpoint of the property consumer - the people and organisations that use, buy, sell, rent, invest and speculate with

 The course uses a project-based approach